Inflectra/rapise-documentation/docs/New/Roadmap.md

     - Put whole framework into Spira with a single button click: automatic creation of test cases and test sets
     - Fast way of storing framework files in Spira
     - **PageObject** pattern support.
 Allow to define global objects with own object repository re-usable across test cases.
 Also may be used to cover API entry points.
+    - Include **RVLMerge** into setup, RVLMerge is used to see the differences between RVL files

 ## Q3 and Q4 2023